 Hold: The Reject Shop (TRS)

-The company received an opportunistic bid from Raphael Geminder, which was not successful but underlined the value here.
+The small cap company received an opportunistic bid from Raphael Geminder, which was not successful but underlined the value here.
 It’s got net cash, it stabilised its earnings in December and it’s got a good niche in retail.

 The TRS offer is outside of the mainstream; it’s selling stuff that isn’t vulnerable to online competition; It takes advantage of visitors to shopping malls for other things, who are interested in wrapping paper; dishwashing powder.